Skip to main content

 • Companies evaluating GCC High for the first time

-Consider Enterprise licenses (G3/G5) instead if you:
+Consider G3 if you:

-• Have more than 300 seats
+• Have more than 300 CUI users

-What about Microsoft 365 Business Standard?
-The Business Standard is for the Microsoft 365 Commercial Cloud, not the Government Clouds (GCC or GCC High) and does not support CMMC compliance.
+Business Standard is a Commercial Cloud license, not a government cloud (GCC or GCC High), and does not support CMMC compliance.
 It lacks the FedRAMP authorization and the data residency and sovereignty controls required for handling CUI.
-Business Premium for GCC High is therefore the entry point for CMMC for small businesses.
+Business Premium for GCC High is the entry point for CMMC for small businesses.

 How to get started with GCC High Business Premium

-Get your GCC High license and CMMC ready with Secureframe
+How to get your GCC High license and CMMC ready with Secureframe

 FAQs